Embrace ordinary moments and realize the vibrancy of our existence through deep contemplative writing

 Max Class Size: 25

-(Note: a 10% Discount will be offered for students who also take “Old Friend From Far Away: The Practice of Writing Memoir” during the week following this course)
+(Note: a 10% Discount will be offered for students who also take “Old Friend From Far Away: The Practice of Writing Memoir” during the week following this course) AND priority seating is given to those booking both.

 Settle into late summer and let the beauty of the waning weeks before the season of harvest inform and support your writing.